QuiqueCrespo/ComputationalLogic/prolexa/prolog/Report.md

   - Singular: Alice owns Toby => own(alice,toby):-true
   - Plural: Geniuses win prizes => win(prize,A) :- genius(A).
 - Intransitive predicate: - Singular: Alice flys => fly(alice):-true. - Plural: birds fly => fly(A):-bird(A)

 By incorporating the ability to distinguish between general and particular statements the prolexa can learn and apply general rules.

 ```
 % Grammar
 sentence(Q) --> subject(s,S), predicate(s, S=>P), {Q=[(P:-true)]}.
 sentence(Q) --> subject(p,X=>S), predicate(p,X=>P), {Q=[(P:-S)]}.

 sentence(Q) --> subject(s,S), transitive_verb(s,S=>C=>P), direct_object(_,_=>C), {Q=[(P:-true)]}.
 sentence(Q) --> subject(p,X=>S), transitive_verb(p,X=>C=>P), direct_object(_,_=>C), {Q=[(P:-S)]}.

+predicate(N,M)  --> nominal_predicate(N,M).
+predicate(N,M)   --> intransitive_verb(N,M).
 ```

 ### Existential quantification

-We must introduce the ability to interpret the existential determiner some.
-We simply add the following:
+Once the grammar is ready and prolexa is able to process the desired type of sentences, we are able to implement new reasoning features.
+In this part we will show how we have include the ability to interpret existential quatification.
+This is the ablility to undertand statemens such as: some humans are geniuses.
+And if the program also knows that "geniuses win prizes", then it should be able to infer that some humans win prizes.

+In order to archive this, first need to implement the existential determiner "some".
+To this end we need to equip prolexa with the ability to interpret sentences with determiners:

 ```
 sentence(Q) --> determiner(N,S,P,Q), subject(N,S), predicate(N,P).